 At the National Institutes of Health Clinical Center in Bethesda, USA, the first phase 1 study in humans has started which evaluates the safety and immunogenicity of FluMos-v1, a nanoparticle vaccine against influenza.

-It is a “universal” vaccine designed to provide long-lasting protection against multiple present and future strains of influenza viruses, even if not included in the formulation.
+It is a "universal" vaccine designed to provide long-lasting protection against multiple current and future strains of influenza viruses, even if not included in the formulation.

 Phase 1 of the experimentation

 Healthy participants between the ages of 18 and 50 will receive either a licensed seasonal flu vaccine or the experimental vaccine, FluMos-v1.